tyrbo/blog.turing.io/source/2014-08-20-seven-questions-part-2.markdown

 We can't ignore salary.
 For many students their post-program salary is more than double what they earned coming in.
 Money itself is nice, but there's a huge life impact here.

-That salary means o ur graduates are more likely to own a home.
-Most couples point to financial stress as the number one challenge in a relationship, so by alleviating that stress they're more likely to find and stick with a life partner.
+That salary means our graduates are more likely to own a home.
+Relieving financial stress means they're more likely to be happy with themselves, and they're more likely to find and stick with a life partner.
 If they choose to have children, those kids are more likely to live in a neighborhood with strong schools.
 They're more likely to attend college.
 They're more likely to build a strong relationship with their parent who can be home in the evenings and weekends.
 That's multi-generational change.

 ### On Motives